anartovich/streams-open-docs/content/en/docs/subscribers/subscriber-webhook.md

 ## Overview

-Streams Webhook subscriber allows clients to be notified via a HTTP Post requests made by Streams to the endpoint that was provided during their subscription.
+Streams Webhook subscriber allows clients to be notified via HTTP Post requests made by Streams to the endpoint provided during their subscription.

 ## Creating a Webhook subscription